rschristopher/ischristtrue.com/src/truth.md

  but they are still apt critiques of the rationalism we see in secular culture.
-There is indeed a patriarchal hierarchy which is the foundation for any and all truth claims.
+There does indeed appear to be a patriarchal hierarchy which is the foundation for any and all objective truth claims.
-There is a normative system of power and oppression.
 It indeed can't be otherwise.
-The patriarchy, it turns out, is real!
+The patriarchy, perhaps, is real!
-And yet it doesn't seem to be man-made, it is in the fabric of reality.
+And yet it doesn't seem to be man-made, we're talking about the fabric of reality.
 It's everywhere the empiricists look.
 On some level the postmodernists know this, and still reject it